pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 ### New SDK Support - Java SDK & YAML SDK

-The Chart v4 resource is a multi-language Pulumi Component (MLC) that works consistently across all Pulumi SDKs.
+The Chart v4 resource is a [Pulumi Component](/docs/using-pulumi/pulumi-packages/#types-of-pulumi-packages) that works consistently across all Pulumi SDKs.
+Earlier versions were implemented separately for each SDK, leading to various inconsistencies and limited SDK support.
-We expect that having a unified implementation, as is now possible with MLC technology, will lead to fewer issues and broader support.

 Here, for example, is a simple deployment of [cert-manager](https://cert-manager.io/), a well-known Kubernetes add-on: